react-dnd/react-dnd/packages/docsite/markdown/docs/00 Quick Start/Overview.md

 ### Hooks

 Modern React applications have replaced the Higher-Order-Component pattern with hooks.
 Hooks are a feature of React, introduced in 16.8, that allow for developers to write stateful function components.
-They also fantastic for managing stateful components, and also for interacting with external stateful systems (\***cough**\* like a Drag-and-Drop engine \***cough**\*).
+They are also fantastic for managing stateful components, and also for interacting with external stateful systems (\***cough**\* like a Drag-and-Drop engine \***cough**\*).

 If you are unfamiliar with React hooks, refer to the React blog post, [Introducing Hooks](https://reactjs.org/docs/hooks-intro.html).